 After the perception of MAMPs, in many plant species, a massive induction of inducible defence-related proteins has been described (Dadakova et al., 2015; Keller et al., 1996; Klemptner et al., 2014; van Loon et al., 2006).
-These proteins are called pathogenesis-related proteins (PRs) and due to the common features they were classified into 17 families (Table 1).
+These proteins are called pathogenesis-related proteins (PRs) and due to the common features they have been classified 17 families (Table 1).